ga-curriculum/security-research-lab/investigate-a-real-world-incident/README.md

 **Learning objective:** By the end of this lesson, students will be able to investigate and document the details of a real-world security incident involving the chosen attack method.

+## Finding an incident to investigate

-With a solid understanding of your attack method in hand, it's time to see how it plays out in the real world.
+Now that you understand the attack method, it's time to see how it plays out in the real world.
 In this exercise, you'll investigate an actual security incident that involved your chosen method.

-## Finding an incident to investigate

 Start by identifying a specific incident to focus on.
 Some resources to find incidents:

-- News articles and tech journals
+- News articles and tech journals.
-- Security incident databases and case studies
+- Security incident databases and case studies.
-- Breach notification sites and regulatory filings
+- Breach notification sites and regulatory filings.
-- Cybersecurity company blogs and reports
+- Cybersecurity company blogs and reports.

-Look for an incident that has sufficient information available for you to investigate in depth.
-Ideally, you want an incident with technical details on how the attack was carried out, as well as information on the impact and aftermath.
+Look for an incident with sufficient information available to investigate in depth.
+Ideally, you want an incident with technical details on how the attack was carried out, and information on the impact and aftermath.

 ## Investigating the incident